Configuration Files

 All YAML configuration files are validated against a schema, which will throw errors if it is not adhered to.

-Additionally, there is a json configuration file that is specific to each model geometry that is used within the system.
+Additionally, there is a yaml configuration file that is specific to each model geometry that is used within the system.
 This file is used to define specific model settings used within each specific model, and can range from the physics implementations to the locations of boundary conditions which should be used.

 Suite Configuration File